Qutrits for physics at the LHC: Methods

 \subsubsection{Qutrits representation}

 The representation of spin-$s$ systems is defined on $2s + 1$ orthonormal eigenvectors of the angular momentum operator $L_z$.
 The eigenvectors $\{\ket{j}\}$ with $j$ between $-s$ and $+s$ provides the basis for the Hilbert space of spin-$s$ states.
-In the specific case of qutrits ($s=1$), the three dimensional Hilbert space is described by three eigenvectors $\{\ket{-1},\ket{0},\ket{1}\}$ of the angular momentum operator $\sum_3(L_z)$.
+In the specific case of qutrits ($s=1$), the three-dimensional Hilbert space is described by three eigenvectors $\{\ket{-1},\ket{0},\ket{1}\}$ of the angular momentum operators $\sum_3(L_z)$.
 Therefore, the general state is determined by

 By examining the representation of the pure states within the Majorana's sphere formalism~\cite{Majorana}, it becomes evident that a qutrit state can be fully characterised by two points within the unit sphere, $P_1(\theta_1, \phi_1)$ and $P_2(\theta_2, \phi_2)$, where $\theta_i \in [0,\pi]$ and $\phi_i \in [0,2\pi]$.
 Additionally, a stereographic projection from the south pole onto the plane crossing the equator of the sphere can be made, as shown in Fig.~\ref{fig:epsart}.